Tennessee Players to Watch Against Florida Atlantic - Sweet 16

 Tennessee's Last Game

-In its previous game, Tennessee defeated Duke on Saturday, 65-52.
-Olivier Nkamhoua scored a team-high 27 points (and contributed zero assists and five rebounds).
+In its most recent game, Tennessee topped Duke on Saturday, 65-52.
+Its top scorer was Olivier Nkamhoua with 27 points.

 |Name